 sqlite> create table temperature (id integer, temp float, date text);

 And now we can start adding data to table:

 That’s it – we have stored our first record in to database.
 To check it’s there lets run a select statement:

 Let’s add couple more data points one by one to our table:

 insert into temperature values (2, 2.1, '2013-10-09'); insert into temperature values (3, -22.1, '2013-10-10');

 sqlite> select * from temperature; 1|22.1|2013-10-08 2|2.1|2013-10-09 3|-22.1|2013-10-10

 We can see that our data is nicely displayed.

-If you ever tried SQL then you can start running more complex queries and find out its capabilities.
-Next time we will try to access SQLite database using Python.
+If you ever tried SQL, you can start running more complex queries and finding out its capabilities.
+Next time we will try to access the SQLite database using Python.